gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 > 💡 The name of the directory (here `gatsby-theme-blog`) must exactly mirror the name of the name of the published theme package, which in this case is [`gatsby-theme-blog`](https://www.npmjs.com/package/gatsby-theme-blog).

-Let's open up the `bio-content.js` file and make some content edits:
+Open up the `bio-content.js` file and make some content edits:

 ```jsx:title=bio-content.js
 export default () => (